majirajib4747/Project4_Team2/README.md

 ## Suggestions for the future

+Take outputs of the models we created and feed them into a random forest model to see if accuracy improves.

 Look at EEGs datasets and other pretrained models to compare model accuracy.

-Which method works the best?
+Develop an application enabling users to enter responses from the MMSE (Mini Mental State Examination), with the system generating corresponding suggestions.